zzzace2000/GAMs_models/README.md

 ## Install

-We use the following python packages:
+We use Python 3.6 and the following packages:
 ```
  pip install pandas scikit-learn numpy seaborn xgboost interpret rpy2 pygam
 ```